Rising Above the Noise

 But I’ve learned a few things these last few years…

-I was becoming faced with the truth that I was working towards a future and a life that I did not want.
+I was becoming faced with the truth that I was working toward a future and a life that I did not want.
 I knew that this feeling wasn’t just going to go away, either.

 And even though I didn’t have the confidence or the knowledge to do anything about it right then, I absorbed enough information to realize that I was in control of my future.